 Growing up, my brother and I loved Coca-Cola.
 If you had offered us Coca-Cola or water, every time we would pick coke.
 It so happened that on that flight from JFK to TYS, the flight attendants were very friendly.
 They kept offering us can after can of coke and we kept accepting!
 After drinking three or four cans, the aircraft started experiencing turbulence.
 All that coke started to feel pretty bad in my stomach.
 Once we landed, I felt fine again but I had lost my desire for Coca-Cola.
 That has not changed ever since.

 My uncle's family and friends were waiting for us at the airport.
 They had brought flowers for my mom and had made welcome posters.
-I leave you with a photo of me and my younger brother with family and friends.
+From the first day, it has been an interesting adventure.